open-ephys/ONI/source/hw-spec/devices/special.rst

        Major(8-bit).Minor(8-bit).

 For example, 0x0103 would imply version 1.3.

-In the case of the information device located on hub 0, the versions refer to the physical controller hardware and its firmware, where that hub is located.
+In the case of the information device located on hub 0, the versions MUST refer to the physical controller hardware and its firmware, where that hub is located, while ``HUB_CLK_HZ`` MUST be equivalent to the ``ACQ_CLK_HZ`` :ref:`controller register<address_global>`.

 .. _hub_addr_hw_specific:

 Hardware Specific Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Address range:**  0x00008000 - 0xFFFFFFFF
+**Address Range:**  0x00008000 - 0xFFFFFFFF

-This address range contains registers that are specific for the hardware implementation of the hub (e.g. Firmware update registers, buffer memory status, etc...)
+This address range contains registers that are specific for the hardware implementation of the hub (e.g., firmware update registers, buffer memory status, etc...)

 A detailed list of the registers of each hub MUST be available on their :ref:`datasheet<hub-datasheet>`.

+.. _hub_heartbeat:

 Heartbeat Device
 ------------------